RoboKiwi/RoboKiwi.com/RoboKiwi.com/content/blog/2014-10-15-gorilla-bas-qbasic-edit.md

 Edit came along for the ride all the way to Windows 7; but sadly, it doesn’t come with any 64 bit OSes.

 RIP, old friend.

+> UPDATE: Amazingly, Microsoft has brought back MS-DOS Editor.
+It's an Open Source application written in Rust, now known simply as Edit and [available on GitHub](github.com/microsoft/edit).